How To Prepare For the Marriage Green Card Interview?

 If you are starting to prepare for the marriage green card interview and would like to speak to a lawyer, you can schedule a consultation with a lawyer on our booking page.

-Required Documents for the Marriage Green Card Interview
+Marriage Green Card Interview Documents Checklist (Updated 2025)

 Documents are very important and will help you prepare for the marriage green card interview.

 Applicants should organize and bring some documents to help the interview process go smoothly.
+Note: Form I-693 is NO LONGER brought to the interview – it must be filed with your initial application.
 For applicants applying from inside the country through the Adjustment of Status pipeline, the following documents are required:

 - Appointment Notice issued by USCIS for the interview